Faculty and students in the Department of Chemistry & Biochemistry pursue research that encompasses all areas of chemistry, including

 Analytical chemistry focuses on the use of instrumentation to separate, identify, and quantify chemical materials.
 Analytical chemistry research at UA covers a broad range of applications.
-Dr. Cassady is an expert in mass spectrometry, which determines the mass of molecules and molecular fragments.
-She uses these techniques to determine the structure of proteins.
-Dr. Bowman applies electron paramagnetic resonance (EPR) spectroscopy to study materials ranging from inorganic catalysts to biomolecules.
+Dr. Wu is an expert in mass spectrometry, which determines the mass of molecules and molecular fragments.
+She uses these techniques to post-translational modifications of proteins.
 Dr. Pan is an electrochemist and spectroscopist who has developed methods to observe single molecules.
 He applies these techniques to studying materials for energy harvesting, storage, and conversion.
 Dr. Street is a surface scientist who uses a variety of spectroscopic techniques to study molecular interactions at surfaces.
 Dr. Szulczewski uses surface analysis techniques such as scanning probe, electron, and photoelectron spectroscopy to study nanomaterials, molecular electronics, and spintronic devices.

 Inorganic chemistry is a broad field of research that focuses on the entire periodic table.
 Inorganic chemistry research at The University of Alabama includes research on inorganic materials, applications of transition metal complexes, and the biochemistry of metals.
 Dr. Allred is a solid state chemist who seeks to discover and characterize new inorganic materials with magnetic or other interesting properties.
-Dr. Rupar is a polymer chemist with an interest in incorporating main group elements, such as boron and phosphorus, in polymeric materials with applications in solar energy conversion and light emission.
+Dr. Fedin synthesizes colloidal nanoscale inorganic materials with applications as quantum dots and near IR emitters.
 Dr. Shaughnessy studies the mechanism of transition metal-catalyzed reactions and uses this knowledge in the development of new catalyst systems.
 Dr. Papish develops novel transition metal compounds with application in catalysis relevant to solar fuels and medicine.
 Dr. Pierce is a bioinorganic chemist who employs modern biophysical and bioinorganic techniques to investigate mechanisms of metalloenzyme function and regulation.
 Dr. Sun‘s group synthesizes organometallic complexes with applications in photodynamic therapy, near IR emitters, emitters for OLEDs.
 Dr. Vincent’s research focuses on the role of metals, such as chromium, biochemistry and the structure and function of metalloenzymes.
 Dr Wijeratne designs and generates bioinspired synthetic model complexes of heme enzymes that activate small molecules/ions such as dioxygen (O2) and/or nitrogen oxides (NOx’s; e.g., NO, N2O, NO2–, NO3–) in biology.

 Materials chemistry is an interdisciplinary area that involves all areas of chemistry, as well as researchers from Physics and Engineering.
 Functional materials derived from inorganic, organic or hybrid structures form the basis of modern society.
 Important applications include the integrated circuits, data storage, display technology, sensors, medicine, polymers, and catalysts.
 The focus of materials chemistry is understanding how the structure and properties of materials at the molecular scale impact their function.

 Department research focuses on the synthesis of new materials and characterization of the properties of materials.
-Several faculty focus on the synthesis and characterization of new materials, including hierarchically porous materials (Dr. Bakker), organic materials (Dr. Blackstock), polymeric materials (Dr. Rupar), spintronic materials (Dr. Gupta and Dr. Szulczewski), photovoltaic materials (Dr. Pan), molecular electronics (Dr. Metzger), and nanomaterials (Dr. Street), solid state materials (Dr. Allred).
+Several faculty focus on the synthesis and characterization of new materials, including hierarchically porous materials (Dr. Bakker), organic materials (Dr. Blackstock), spintronic materials (Dr. Szulczewski), photovoltaic materials (Dr. Pan), nanomaterials (Dr. Fedin and Dr. Street), materials for photophysics (Dr. Sun), and solid state materials (Dr. Allred).
 Department faculty also have strong capabilities in materials characterization using spectroscopic and surface analysis techniques (Dr. Ghosh, Dr. Pan, Dr. Street, and Dr. Szulczewski) and theoretical modeling (Dr. Dixon).

 Organic chemistry is the study of compounds derived from carbon.
 Organic chemicals make up nearly everything around us, including medicines, food, plastics, electronics, clothing, and all life.
 Organic chemists seek to understand the structure of organic molecules, design new methods to prepare new organic structures, and apply organic compounds to scientific challenges of all types.

 Organic chemistry research at The University of Alabama primarily focuses on the synthesis of new molecules and their applications.
-Dr. Jennings and Dr. Snowden explore methods to synthesize organic molecules derived from nature or with applications in medicine.
+Dr. Snowden explores methods to synthesize organic molecules derived from nature or with applications in medicine.
 Dr. Blackstock’s research is focused on synthesizing novel organic materials with applications in electron transport, charge storage, and switchable devices.

-Dr. Papish and Dr. Shaughnessy are organometallic chemists.
+Dr. Papish, Dr. Shaughnessy, and Dr. Sun are organometallic chemists.
 Dr. Papish develops organometallic compounds applicable as catalysts or in medicine.
 Dr. Shaughnessy’s research focuses on applications of transition metal catalysts for organic transformations.
 Dr. Sun’s group synthesizes organometallic complexes with applications in photodynamic therapy, near IR emitters, emitters for OLEDs.

 Physical chemists seek to understand the fundamental nature of chemical materials using techniques ranging from computational modeling to advanced spectroscopic techniques.

 Physical chemistry research at UA includes research into new materials, spectroscopy, and computational modeling.
-Dr. Martin Bakker’s research focuses on assembly of hierarchically porous materials with applications in separations and catalysis.
-Dr. Gupta’s develops methods for the controlled fabrication of novel nanostructured materials, such as spintronic materials for data storage and nanostructured materials for biomedical applications.
+Dr. Bakker’s research focuses on assembly of hierarchically porous materials with applications in separations and catalysis.
+Dr. Fedin synthesizes colloidal nanoscale inorganic materials with applications as quantum dots and near IR emitters.
 Dr. Street is a surface scientist who uses a variety of spectroscopic techniques to study molecular interactions at surfaces.
 Dr. Szulczewski uses surface analysis techniques such as scanning probe, electron, and photoelectron spectroscopy to study nanomaterials, molecular electronics, and spintronic devices.

 The articles you’ll find on our research news page represent only our most recent discoveries and accomplishments.
-See our archive for more, and visit the websites for research groups led by our faculty members to read about ongoing projects.
+See our archive for more, and visit the faculty members‘ research group websites to learn about ongoing projects.